 We further test generalization capabilities of these networks beyond the Polar dataset.
 In this more broad analysis, we also include the CNN and 2-LSTM w/o init, by training them on 24-Polar, Spiral and both 24-Polar and Spiral, and test them on 24-Polar, Spiral and Digs separately.
-We can see in Fig. 4 that all tested networks generalize to new curves of the same family as the training set.
+We can see in Fig. 3 that all tested networks generalize to new curves of the same family as the training set.
 Yet, the networks do not generalize to curves of other families.
-In Fig. 5, we show qualitative examples of failed segmentations produced by networks trained on 24-Polar and Spiral and tested on the Digs dataset.
+In Fig. H.8, we show qualitative examples of failed segmentations produced by networks trained on 24-Polar and Spiral and tested on the Digs dataset.

-Furthermore, note that using a more varied training set ("Both") does not necessarily lead to better cross-dataset accuracy in all cases.
+Furthermore, note that using a more varied training set ("Both") does not necessarily lead to better cross-dataset accuracy.
 For example, for UNet and 2-LSTM w/o init., training on Polar achieves better accuracy in Digs than when training on "Both".
 Also, for Dilated, training on "Both" harms its accuracy: the accuracy drops more than 6% in 24-Polar and Spiral.
 In this case, the training accuracy is close to 100%, which indicates a problem of overfitting.
 We tried to address this problem by regularizing using weight decay, but it did not improve the accuracy (App.
-H).
+G).
+Finally, we also tried fine-tuning to our datasets the state-of-the-art pre-trained networks in segmentation benchmarks (DEXTR [18] and DeepLabv3+ [37]), but they also failed to generalize (App.
+J).

 Understanding the Lack of Generalization.
 We visualize the networks to understand why the representations learnt do not generalize.
-In Fig. 6, we analyze different units of Dilated trained on 24-Polar and Spiral.
-We display two units of the same kernel from the second and sixth layers, by showing the nine images in the testing set that produce the unit to be most active across all images [45].
-For each image, we indicate the unit location in the feature map by a gray dot.
+In Fig. H.9 and H.10, we analyze different units of Dilated trained on 24-Polar and Spiral.
+We display units of the same kernel from the second, four and sixth layers, by showing the nine images in the testing set that produce the unit to be most active across all images [38].
+For each image, we indicate the unit location in the feature map by a green circle.
 The visualizations suggest that units of the second layer are tuned to local features (e.g. Unit 19 is tuned to close parallel lines), while in layer 6 they are tuned to more global ones (e.g. Unit 27 captures the space left in the center of a spiral).
-Thus, the units are tuned to characteristics of the curves in the training set rather than to features that could capture the long-range dependencies to solve insideness, such as the ones we derived theoretically.
+Thus, the units are tuned to characteristics of the curves in the training set rather than to features that could capture the the long-range dependencies to solve insideness, such as the ones we derived theoretically.

-In Fig. 7, we display the feature maps of 2-LSTM trained on 24-Polar and Spiral.
+In Fig. H.11, we display the feature maps of 2-LSTM trained on 24-Polar and Spiral.
 The figure shows the feature maps of the layers at different time steps.
 We can see that the network expands the borders of the image, which have been initialized to outside.
-Yet, it also expands the curve and it is impossible to know the direction of expansion with only local operations, as in one step of the convLSTM.
-Note that our analytical solution only expands the borders of the image (see Fig. 9 for a visualization of the analytical solution).
+Yet, some layers expand the curve in both directions, indicating that the blocking operation has not been learned.
+Also, note that it is impossible to know the direction of expansion from the curve with only local operations, as in one step of the convLSTM.
+Our analytical solution only expands the borders of the image (see Fig. H.12 for a visualization of the analytical solution).